Everything We Know About 'Fargo' Season 4

 As the loosely connected anthology's stories about average people whose lives become complicated by criminal activity have unfolded, the show has gone to several time periods and unexpected places.
 Season 4, which will star Chris Rock, is no different.
 To date, Fargo has given us a nice mix of hit men, cover-ups, and robberies gone wrong, so what will the dark comedy explore next -- and when?
 Let's take a closer look.

 Fargo was actually supposed to premiere in April 2020, but just ahead of its release in March, the series was put on hold indefinitely.
-The show was one of the first titles forced to suspend production and alter its release due to the coronavirus pandemic, shutting down in mid-March as the situation grew increasingly threatening in the United States.
-A new release date has yet to be announced, but, according to Deadline, FX would still like the series to premiere by the end of the year.
-Of course, it's hard to say, but the show supposedly has just two more episodes to film, so if the state of the world improves, a mid- to late-fall release date is still technically possible.
-Then again, don't be surprised if Season 4 gets pushed to 2021.
+The show was one of the first titles forced to suspend production and alter its release due to the coronavirus pandemic, shutting down in mid-March as the situation grew increasingly dangerous in the United States.
+After months of being in limbo, finally in August a new release date of Sunday, September 27 was announced, as reported by TV Line.
+The show will return with two new episodes airing back-to-back on FX, and they'll be available on FX on Hulu the following day.

 Is there a trailer for Season 4 of Fargo?